-Case Study: North Mains, Beecraigs, by Linlithgow

-Copyright and Credits: The Pollock Hammond Partnership Architects and Conservation Consultants
+Case Study: North Mains, Beecraigs, by Linlithgow Copyright and Credits: The Pollock Hammond Partnership Architects and Conservation Consultants

-5.48 (e) Infill Development
+(e) Infill Development

-Infill development will only be acceptable where existing clusters of buildings are deemed to have capacity to accommodate new development without detriment to established patterns of development, character of the group and spatial relationships.

-5.49 The introduction of modest development to small clusters of houses, and existing groups of buildings such as country estates and farm steadings must reflect the key characteristics of the existing group including building lines, scale, massing, orientation and existing access arrangements.
+- 5.47 Infill development will only be acceptable where existing clusters of buildings are deemed to have capacity to accommodate new development without detriment to established patterns of development, character of the group and spatial relationships. - 5.48 The introduction of modest development to small clusters of houses, and existing groups of buildings such as country estates and farm steadings must reflect the key characteristics of the existing group including building lines, scale, massing, orientation and existing access arrangements.
+All proposals must comply with the policy guidance on Infill and Cluster Development provided in Section 3 (page 10 and 11).

-5.50 (iii) Enabling Development
+(f) Enabling Development

-Where enabling development is proposed to secure the long term future of a place of significant cultural or natural heritage, the resulting development should be of a high design quality.
+5.49 Where enabling development is proposed to secure the longterm future of a place of significant cultural or natural heritage, the resulting development should be of a high design quality.
 It should serve to protect the setting and special cultural or natural interest of the place and should represent the minimum level of development to enable the conservation of the place.
 Where new housing is proposed, great care should be applied to its location and design.
 If original elements of a designed landscape setting have survived, these should be integrated into proposals.
+All proposals must comply with the policy guidance on Enabling Development provided in Section 3 (page 12).